ruoheng-du/machine-learning/kaggle_cifar/README.md

 This directory contains the notebook and the model that I implemented in the final Kaggle Competition.

-Full Credit Test Result: 0.85
+Full credit test result: 0.85

-My Final Test Result: 0.8484
+My final test result: 0.8484